 What aspects of the relationship crucial to your wellbeing are actually changeable?
 Based on the evidence and past experience, to what degree is this change realistic?
 Now, how about your own ability and willingness to work toward this change?

 For example, it’s possible for a person to become less argumentative, but they might still show that particular quality from time to time.

 It’s also important here to view change with a “dimmer switch mindset.”
 Basically, know that change doesn’t flip like a light switch in a moment, but occurs as a slow, gradual process and this healing takes time.
 The relationship may be improving in small increments, not necessarily visible in the moment but easier to see over time.

 Keep this realistic view of change in mind when you consider what you can accept if you stay in the relationship, along with your own ability to grow for the sake of its success.
 Don’t forget to make note of what the other person has really done to work on things and appreciate that.

 Sometimes the devil you know feels safer than the big, scary unknown.
 This, and the knowledge that no relationship is perfect, can make it hard to know when it’s time to stop giving it your all and cut the cord from a toxic relationship.
 I hope these questions help pique your curiosity as you explore your own intuition and discover what is best for you on your journey to personal growth.

 And, remember, it’s okay to take care of yourself!

-Kathleen Stutts, M.Ed., NCC, LPC helps clients build self-esteem and create strong, meaningful relationships in a non-judgmental, productive space where you will feel safe, comfortable and understood.
+Meet Kathleen: an experienced therapist and life coach with a gentle but powerful style.
+She can help you build your self-esteem, heal after living through hard things, and create strong, meaningful relationships in a non-judgmental, productive space where you will feel safe, comfortable, and understood.